Unix PAM

 Follow instructions for one of the supported Linux distributions.

-Integration instructions for CentOS distribution
+Integration instructions for CentOS Stream distribution

-2. Launch the terminal as super user.
+1. Launch a terminal as super user.

 [config]